 Your Advocacy Campaign

+Clear Obiactiva

 Clear Objective What do you want to achieve?

-Easily explainable and understood
+Easily explainable and understood Conoral enough to attract people's

-General enough to attract people's
+General enough to attract people's interest while enough to

 interest while specific enough to

 achieve some concrete results within a

 reasonable time (six months to a year)

 Well-defined Target Audiences Who are the right people to target?

-Primary Target: The group or
+Primary Target: The group or individual who has the authority "to

 individual who has the authority "to

 give you what you want"

-Secondary Target: Those who will
+Secondary Target: Those who will most directly influence the "authority"

-most directly influence the "authority"
+most directly influence the "authority" TATLet was a down to be a survey to be and to be and

 A Clear Message What message do your target groups need to hear?

-The message must be clear, true and

-persuasive to the audiences that your
+• The message must be clear, true and persuasive to the audiences that your

 campaign is targeting.
 It is not enough

-that the message is clear to you
+that the message is clear to you A Variety of Messengers TATLes is the wight measure to deliver the masses to the target

-A Variety of Messengers Who is the right messenger to deliver the message to the target
+Should include individuals who Who is the right messenger to deliver the message to the target group(s) selected?

-Should include individuals who group(s) selected?

-have credibility as "experts":
+have credibility as "experts": group(s) selecteu:

 some who can speak from

 personal experience

 others who have special credibility

 or connection to the person or

 group you have targeted

+group you have targeted

 The same message will have a very

 different effect, depending on who

 communicates it

 A Variety of Delivery Methods What are the most appropriate methods to deliver the messages to

 Different ways of delivering ensure they are heard?

-messages: lobbying, media work, chome may me hama.
+messages: lobbying, media work,

 protest and direct action

 Campaigns must evaluate their

 options for action and combine the

 most appropriate ones together to

 achieve success

 Worksheet 15: Evaluation Grid for Advocacy Campaign

 Weak Average Strong Comments

 Clear Objective

 Was the campaign clear as to what

 it wanted to achieve?

 Well-defined Target Audiences

 Were the right people targeted?

 A Clear Message

 Did the campaign message include

 what the targets needed to hear?

 A Variety of Messengers

 Did the right messenger deliver the

 message to the right target?

 A Variety of Delivery Methods

 Were the methods used to deliver

 the messages the most appropriate

 ones to ensure that the messages

 were heard?